raulhenrique-x3/goldenduelist/README.md

 02/22/2022
 1. I introduced the site's media query by creating a new css file aimed only at the site's responsiveness.

+02/22/2022
+1. I fixed some bugs related to the width of the site elements.
+Some elements were popping on the screen and I was finally able to fix them.